automl/ConfigSpace/docs/source/Guide.rst

 The support vector machine from the sklearn implementation supports different kinds of kernels, such as a an RBF or a polynomial kernel.
 We want to include them in our configuration space.
 This is a new hyperparameter with a finite number of values.
-For this scenario, ConfigSpace offers the :ref:`categorical hyperparameters <Categorical hyperparameters>`.
+For this scenario, ConfigSpace offers the :class:`~ConfigSpace.hyperparameters.CategoricalHyperparameter`.

 - ``kernel_type``: with values 'linear', 'poly', 'rbf', 'sigmoid'.